ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

 RaySGD Pytorch
 ==============

+.. warning:: This is still an experimental API and is subject to change in the near future.

 Ray's ``PyTorchTrainer`` simplifies distributed model training for PyTorch.
 The ``PyTorchTrainer`` is a wrapper around ``torch.distributed.launch`` with a Python API to easily incorporate distributed training into a larger Python application, as opposed to needing to execute training outside of Python.

 ----------